-The first time investors, however, is not the only highlights of the total investment in indian startups during 2020.
+The first-time investors, however, are not the only highlights of the total investment in Indian startups in 2020.

 Some of the noteworthy instances of global investors tapping into India’s startup potential include sovereign funds like Saudi Arabia’s PIF aka Public Investment Fund which infused a whopping $4 billion in RIL’s Jio Fibre assets, Luxor Capital Group which invested in Zomato, Alkeon Capital backing the homegrown edtech giant Byju’s and South Korea’s NXC Corporation investing in DMI Finance.

 Praxis’s data also showed that India saw international investments pouring in from over 15 different countries.
 Among them, 60% of investors were headquartered in the United States, followed by 7% located in Japan and South Korea.
 The Middle East region also made up a significant portion of India’s international investor base.